 § 200.200 Purpose.

-Sections 200.201 through 200.216 prescribe instructions and other pre-award matters to be used by Federal awarding agencies in the program planning, announcement, application and award processes.
+Sections 200.201 through 200.217 prescribe instructions and other pre-award matters to be used by Federal agencies in the program planning, announcement, application, and award processes.

-§ 200.201 Use of grant agreements (including fixed amount awards), cooperative agreements, and contracts.
+§ 200.201 Use of grants, cooperative agreements, fixed amount awards, and contracts.

-(a) Federal award instrument.
-The Federal awarding agency or pass-through entity must decide on the appropriate instrument for the Federal award (i.e., grant agreement, cooperative agreement, or contract) in accordance with the Federal Grant and Cooperative Agreement Act (31 U.S.C.
-6301–08).
+(a) Federal awards.
+The Federal agency or pass-through entity must decide on the appropriate type of agreement for a Federal award (for example, a grant, cooperative agreement, subaward, or contract) in accordance with this guidance.
+See the Federal Grant and Cooperative Agreement Act (31 U.S.C.
+6301-6309).

 (b) Fixed amount awards.
-In addition to the options described in paragraph (a) of this section, Federal awarding agencies, or pass-through entities as permitted in § 200.333, may use fixed amount awards (see Fixed amount awards in § 200.1) to which the following conditions apply:
+The Federal agency or pass-through entity (see § 200.333) may use fixed amount awards (see the definition of fixed amount awards in § 200.1) for which the following conditions apply:

 (1) The Federal award amount is negotiated using the cost principles (or other pricing information) as a guide.
-The Federal awarding agency or pass-through entity may use fixed amount awards if the project scope has measurable goals and objectives and if adequate cost, historical, or unit pricing data is available to establish a fixed amount award based on a reasonable estimate of actual cost.
-Payments are based on meeting specific requirements of the Federal award.
-Accountability is based on performance and results.
-Except in the case of termination before completion of the Federal award, there is no governmental review of the actual costs incurred by the non-Federal entity in performance of the award.
+See § 200.101(b)(4)(ii) for further information on which provisions in subpart E (cost principles) apply to fixed amount awards.
+The Federal agency or pass-through entity may use fixed amount awards if the project scope has measurable goals and objectives and if accurate cost, historical, or unit pricing data is available to establish a fixed budget based on a reasonable estimate of actual costs.
+Budgets for fixed amount awards are negotiated with the recipient or subrecipient and the total amount of Federal funding is determined in accordance with the recipient’s or subrecipient’s proposal, available pricing data, and subpart E. Accountability must be based on performance and results, which can be communicated in performance reports or through routine monitoring.
+There is no expected routine monitoring of the actual costs incurred by the recipient or subrecipient under the Federal award.
+Therefore, no financial reporting is required.
+This does not absolve the recipient or subrecipient from the record retention requirements contained in §§ 200.334 through 200.338; nor does it absolve the recipient or subrecipient of the responsibilities of making records available for review during an audit.
+See § 200.101(b)(5)(i).
+Payments must be based on meeting specific requirements of the Federal award.
 Some of the ways in which the Federal award may be paid include, but are not limited to:

-(i) In several partial payments, the amount of each agreed upon in advance, and the “milestone” or event triggering the payment also agreed upon in advance, and set forth in the Federal award;
+(i) In several partial payments.
+The amount of each payment as well as the “milestone” or event triggering the payment, should be agreed to in advance and included in the Federal award;

-(ii) On a unit price basis, for a defined unit or units, at a defined price or prices, agreed to in advance of performance of the Federal award and set forth in the Federal award; or,
+(ii) On a unit price basis.
+The defined unit(s) or price(s) should be agreed to in advance and included in the Federal award; or

-(iii) In one payment at Federal award completion.
+(iii) In one payment at the completion of the Federal award.

-(2) A fixed amount award cannot be used in programs which require mandatory cost sharing or match.
+(2) A fixed amount award must not be used in programs that require cost sharing.